Insulin, Your Pump & Snow: protect it on a cold, wintery day

 So you’ve got your skis, skates, or toboggan... and your insulin pump.
 You’re all ready for a day on the slopes or rink, sledding, or building a snowman!
-But to keep your medical devices functioning and your insulin from freezing, first take in these tips before you venture out in the snow and cold on a beautiful winter day.
+But to keep your medical devices functioning and your insulin from freezing, first take in these tips on protecting them before you venture out into the snow and cold on a beautiful winter day.

 Here in Canada we’re familiar with the Rrrrr!
 Rrrrr!
 Rrrrrrrrr! of a frozen car battery that won’t catch… think of the smaller version in your blood glucose monitor, insulin pump, or Continuous Glucose Monitor (CGM) and you can imagine the problem – cold batteries don’t function well, in your car and in your medical device.